bengarishodge/icewind-dale/sessions/session_11.md

 We find a human skeleton in tattered robes, the remains of an apprentice who died in the crash.
 We are able to finish a scroll of mending and decide to head down the hole and are attacked by a [[basilisk]]. [[Bael]] is petrified while fighting the [[basilisk]]. [[Murdoch]] and [[Worthy]] kill it and continue exploring.
 As they explore they find the room where we could revive [[Dazzan]].

 [[Dazzan]] tells us that the city is somewhere to the east under an iceberg.
 The [[Arcane Brotherhood]] is going to camp out at the tower. [[Dazzan]] informs the rest of the [[Arcane Brotherhood]] of the possible location of the city.
-We need a weapon or magic to get through the ice to get to the city. [[Vellen Harpelle]] tells us that we might have some luck if we speak with followers of [[Auril]].
+We need a weapon or magic to get through the ice to get to the city. [[Vellyn Harpelle]] tells us that we might have some luck if we speak with followers of [[Auril]].

 Next Session:
 - Travel to the [[Spine of the World]]